New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Leukemia

 Leukemias are the most common childhood cancer, and generally affect the bone marrow and blood.
-Around 28% of all cancers in children are some forms of leukemia.2 The survival rate for this type of cancer is considered high, thanks to improved treatments over the past few decades.
+Around 25.1 percent of all cancers in children are some forms of leukemia.2 The survival rate for this type of cancer is considered high, thanks to improved treatments over the past few decades.

 Other childhood leukemias include acute myeloid leukemia (AML), chronic myeloid leukemia (CML), and chronic lymphocytic leukemia (CLL).
 Leukemia symptoms may look like joint pain, fatigue and weakness, pale skin, easy bruising, bleeding, and weight loss.